 Sydney has very interesting anchorage places and marinas for you to spend the day.
 Either Farm Cove (next to the botanical garden), Blackwattle Bay (perfect location and very well protected) or Quaratine Bay.

 When searching for a Marina, its impressive the number of Marinas this amazing city has, just to mention some. yo can go to ; Berrys marina, Cammeray marina, Davis marina, and Eizabeth Bay marina, to name a few.

-Sydney is a city with very nice weather. summer highs are on average from 28-30 C, and in winter it has on average 17- 21 C. Late autumn and winter brings very strong rainfalls, and its a city prone to heat waves and droughts, mostly in recent years.
+Sydney is a city with very nice weather.
+Summer highs are on average from 28-30 C, and in winter it has on average 17- 21 C. Late autumn and winter brings very strong rainfalls, and it’s a city prone to heat waves and droughts, mostly in recent years.
 November is the windiest month, whilst March is the calmest.

 Sydney Kingsford Smith Airport is located within the suburbs of Mascot in Sydney, New South Wales, Australia.
-It is the only major airport handling the Sydney area with over 36 million passengers.
+It is the only major airport handling the Sydney area, with over 36 million passengers.

 You can go to and from the airport by cab, bus, shuttle or private transportation.